syncfusion-content/winui-docs/winui/TreeGrid/Column-Sizing.md

 {% tabs %}
 {% highlight c# %}
-//Assign the customized TreeGridColumnSizerExt to SfTreeGrid.ColumnSizer this.treeGrid.ColumnSizer = new TreeGridColumnSizerExt(treeGrid);
+//Assign the customized TreeGridColumnSizerExt to SfTreeGrid.TreeGridColumnSizer this.treeGrid.TreeGridColumnSizer = new TreeGridColumnSizerExt(treeGrid);

 public class TreeGridColumnSizerExt : TreeGridColumnSizer {